honguyentanthuan/PolygonalSFs/README.md

 # polygonalSFs
-Plygonal shape functions for FEM using Wachspress coordinates
+Polygonal shape functions for FEM using Wachspress coordinates